SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Charts/Line_and_area_chart.md

    - *Y axis*: The column that should be used for the Y-axis data.

    > [!NOTE]
-   > If you want to show a trend chart, make sure the query results are sorted on the X-axis column.
+   > Data points are connected by a line in the order they appear in the query result.
+If you want to create a trend line, make sure the query results are sorted on the desired axis column.

 1. Fine-tune the component layout and settings like for a regular line and area chart.
 See [Configuration](#configuration).